M0REKZ/PortingMacGames/README.md

 # PortingMacGames
-Some resources to port some 32 bits mac games
+Some Guides for porting some 32 bits mac games to modern Macs

+Most cases work through Rosetta 2